-The middle row illustrates a latent connectivity with non-periodic state switches.
+The second row illustrates a latent connectivity with non-periodic state switches.
 In this case, the sliding-window method captures the rapid switches in connectivity more accurately than the Wishart process.
 Nonetheless, the performance differs based on the three window lengths, as a window length of 20\% is too smooth to model the rapid switches, whereas a window length of 5\% estimates a lot of fluctuations in the static periods of the connectivity.
-Finally, the bottom row presents the static connectivity scenario.
-Here we again observe that small window lengths estimate a lot of fluctuations, whereas larger window lengths provide more accurate estimates of connectivity.
-The Wishart process captures the static connection well, as the zero line is fully encapsulated by the 95\% highest density areas.

-To measure the accuracy of the estimated connectivity compared to the ground truth correlations, we compute the mean squared error (MSE).
-However, to accurately reflect the differences between the Bayesian and frequentist frameworks, the MSEs are computed differently for the Wishart process and sliding-window method.
-In the Bayesian framework we make use of the full posterior distribution $p \left( \v \Sigma ( \v x ) \mid \v Y \right)$ when testing for dynamics.
-Therefore, the MSE is computed for each posterior sample and then averaged.
-This approach naturally results in larger MSEs, because the full posterior variability is incorporated into the MSE.
-In contrast, the frequentist sliding-window method provides only single values instead of a full distribution, and therefore we compute the MSE directly on these.
-However, for comparison purposes, we provide the MSEs using only the posterior mean estimate in Figure~\ref{supplementary:mse_n300_mean_estimates}.